modelflows/modelflowsapp/deeplearning.md

 The forecasting can be conducted using either a fixed temporal horizon, where the model predicts a predetermined number of snapshots simultaneously, or an autoregressive approach, where multiple predictions are iteratively computed by feeding previously generated outputs back into the model.

 The POD-DL model can process datasets represented as tensors of either four or five dimensions, structured as [C,X,Y,Z,T].
 Here, C denotes the dataset components, such as different velocity components, Reynolds numbers, or initial conditions.
 The indices X, Y and Z correspond to the spatial discretization along the $x$-, $y$- and $z$-axis, respectively, while T represents the temporal dimension, indicating the number of snapshots.
 For four-dimensional tensors, the Z index may either be absent or set to Z = 1.
+Datasets with higher or lower dimensionality, or with a different arrangement of dimensions, may result in errors when executing the code.

 #### POD-DL: Fixed temporal horizon
 ![Figure pod_dl_fixed_horizon](https://github.com/modelflows/modelflowsapp/blob/master/assets/img/2025_01_30_AbadiaHeredia_POD_DL_Orig.png?raw=true)